CryptoEnduro/quest-submission/README.md

         Because we didn't use the unwrap operator (1st possibility) or we didn't declare the return value of the function as optional (2nd possibility)
 ##### - How to fix it</br>
-        Use the unwrap operator ! after thing[0x03]  (1st possibility)
+        - Use the unwrap operator ! after thing[0x03]  (1st possibility)
-        or declare the return value of the function as String?
+        - declare the return value of the function as String?
 (2nd possibility)
+        - or use ?? panic() (3rd possibility)
 ```
+// 1st possibility
 pub fun main(): String {

     let thing: {Address: String} = {0x01: "one", 0x02: "two", 0x03: "three"}